mono/CocosSharp/README.md

 To make things as easy as possible we also provide templates for Visual Studio.

-There is tutorial on [Finding and Installing the templates](http://cocoa-mono.org/archives/494/cocos2d-xna-getting-started-part-1/ "Cocos2D-XNA Getting Started")
+There is a tutorial on [Finding and Installing the templates](http://cocoa-mono.org/archives/494/cocos2d-xna-getting-started-part-1/ "Cocos2D-XNA Getting Started")

 Templates for Xamarin Studio
 ----------------------------